 Owning the panic attack for what it is will help you get control of your fears.
 Stay mindful that you are not dying, remember this will be over soon.
 Think about a happy memory or your favorite food.
 Focusing your thoughts on something that pleases you helps keep you grounded in reality, not lost in the panic.

 Muscle relaxation techniques can help stop the panic attack by controlling how your body responds to the panic attack.
 It involves tensing specific muscle groups then releasing the tension.
 Proper muscle relaxation takes practice.
 You should find the technique that works best for you before the next panic attack.
 Muscle relaxation techniques can be beneficial for other things, too, like reducing insomnia.

 A brisk walk can help you gain control of the panic attack.
 Exercising by walking, yoga, or other light exercises release endorphins that help improve your mood.
 A regular exercise routine can help reduce the number of attacks you experience.

 The techniques listed above are good tools to use when you have a panic attack.
 If you have frequent attacks or struggle to control them on your own, mental health professionals offer additional treatments as follows:

-Frequently occurring panic attacks is known as Panic Disorder.
+Frequently occurring panic attacks are known as Panic Disorder.
 If you think you have this disorder, a mental health professional can diagnose you.
-Professionals offer a variety of therapy options to teach long term coping tools.
+Professionals offer a variety of therapy options to teach long-term coping tools.
 Some of those options are: